 In any case, your body is now a thing to be discussed and analyzed.
 Plenty of it is complimentary, although a bit strange the first time you hear it. ("Damn girl, those arms!"
 "Thank... you?")

 But let's not fool ourselves.
-There's always someone—assholes, they're called —who is very open to telling you exactly what they think about your body and how "You'll never find a man if you look like a dude."
-Because, you know, being highly attractive is every woman's ultimate purpose in life.
+There's always someone—assholes, they're called—who is very open about telling you exactly what they think about your body, and how "You'll never find a man if you look like a dude," because, you know, that's every woman's ultimate purpose in life.

 Lift on, swole sisters.
 Every day, you're getting a little bit stronger than the jackasses trying to keep you from coming back to the gym.

 Seriously, this is the most annoying part of being fit.
 They don't make clothes for women who have a round butt and a smaller waist.
 They don't make fitted or button-up shirts large enough to fit any biceps bigger than Kate Moss' wrist.
 And they definitely don't make dresses that fit comfortably on those bad-ass lats you've been building.

 Unless you're shaped like Heidi Klum, the fitting room starts to get pretty depressing.
 If you can find a pair of pants that doesn't have a 3-inch gap in the back, I salute you.

 For me, the solution to all of this nonsense has been wearing loose tank tops and leggings.
 And I stand by this style choice.
 That is, until the '80s call and say they want their outfit back.

 Fit-Girl Problem 4: The Itty-Bitty Titty Committee

 There's a reason breast enhancement surgery is ubiquitous in the lady fitness world.
 If you had boobs before you started your fitness journey, be prepared to kiss them goodbye.